 By the way, there are two words for chopsticks in Japanese that you might need to know.
-Chopsticks are generally called hashi (箸) or o-hashi (お箸) in the most polite form, but you might also see the phrase otemoto (おてもと) printed in the paper of disposable chopsticks.
+Chopsticks are generally called hashi (箸), or o-hashi (お箸) in the most polite form, but you might also see the phrase otemoto (おてもと) printed in the paper of disposable chopsticks.

-Please notice that I show you my way of holding chopsticks which is the easiest for me.
+Please notice that I show you my way of holding chopsticks, which is the easiest for me.
 The only difference with the “correct way” is that I push the bottom chopstick with the top of my ring finger to keep the chopstick in place while in the “correct way” you should slightly bend your ring finger and lay the chopstick over the side of your ring finger (see picture below).

 The larger part of the chopstick must be held at the place where your index finger and your thumb get together.
 The middle of the chopstick will be supported by the extremity of your ring finger.
 This is very important to have the chopsticks in the right position.

-Once you get the bottom chopstick in place, you can move to next step.
+Once you get the bottom chopstick in place, you can move to the next step.
 This is where things become a little complicated.
 To make it simple, you must hold the top chopstick like you were holding a pencil.
-You will have to use three fingers again, but this time you will use the thumb, the index finger and the middle finger.
-Always keep your thumb straight because if you bend it, you will lose strength to keep the bottom chopstick in place.
+You will have to use three fingers again, but this time you will use the thumb, the index finger, and the middle finger.
+Always keep your thumb straight because if you bend it, you will lose the strength to keep the bottom chopstick in place.
 Take a look at the picture below to have a clearer idea.

 If you manage to place the chopsticks correctly, you will be able to open and close your chopsticks without difficulty.
-At first, it might feel uncomfortable, but don’t worry, you will star to get used to the feeling with time.
-However, if the bottom chopstick moves and doesn’t stay in place, then something is not right and you have to place it again in your hand so that doesn’t happen.
+At first, it might feel uncomfortable, but don’t worry, you will start to get used to the feeling with time.
+However, if the bottom chopstick moves and doesn’t stay in place, then something is not right, and you have to place it again in your hand so that doesn’t happen.

 To help you master a little more the use of chopsticks for your next trip to Japan, you can take a look at the picture below.
 I highlighted the points where you feel some pressure while holding the chopsticks.
-This should help you place them easier in your hand.
+This should help you place them more easily in your hand.
 Notice that almost every finger is used to hold the chopsticks.
 The only one that doesn’t play a huge role is the little finger.

 In the beginning, it’s normal to make mistakes trying to hold chopsticks, after all, nobody was born knowing how to use them.
-Don’t put too much pressure on you if you don’t manage to get that right on your first try.
+Don’t put too much pressure on yourself if you don’t manage to get that right on your first try.
 After all, the Japanese are very kind people, and they certainly understand that tourists aren’t masters in holding chopsticks.